Fifty Fifty (group): 2024: Re-organization as 5-member group and Love Tune

 On June 14, it was confirmed that Fifty Fifty would make their comeback in September as a five-member group, with four new members joining the new line-up with the current member Keena.
 A pre-release single was confirmed to be in production, and scheduled to be released before their official comeback date.
 On August 7, it was confirmed that the group would be releasing their second extended play on September 20, with a pre-release single to be released on August 30.
 Two days later, Chanelle Moon, Yewon, and Hana were revealed as the three of the four new members.
 Prior to joining the group, Yewon and Chanelle were former trainees of Belift Lab and contestants of 2023 survival show R U Next?, which formed the girl group Illit.
 Hana was an 18-year-old former contestant of Mnet's children's song survival program We Kid in 2016.
 On August 12, Athena was revealed as the final new member.
 Apart from announcing the new line-up of Fifty Fifty, the fandom name of the group was renamed from "Hunnies" to "Tweny", to signify the new beginning of Fifty Fifty.
 On August 21, Fifty Fifty and Arista Records signed a partnership.

-On August 30, the pre-release single "Starry Night" for the upcoming second extended play was released.
+On August 30, the pre-release single "Starry Night" for their upcoming second extended play was released.
 On September 2, Fifty Fifty announced the title of their second extended play to be Love Tune.
 On September 20, Fifty Fifty made their comeback with the release of Love Tune, along with its lead single "SOS".
 On October 30, the special music video of the extended play's B-side song "Gravity" was released.
 On December 9, the group released the digital single "Winter Glow", along with its lead song "When You Say My Name" and B-side song "Naughty or Nice".